buildkite/agent/README.md

 ## Copyright

-Copyright (c) 2014 Keith Pitt.
+Copyright (c) 2014 Keith Pitt, Buildbox.
 See LICENSE for details.